oppia/creator-documentation/docs/contributor/voiceover.rst

 When you have finished recording voiceovers for a card, you will notice the card is now a different colour in the **Exploration Overview**.
 The progress status bar also changes and indicates how many cards are left.

 6. Finally, click |publishchanges| to save all changes.
-You can always return back to the **Translation** screen from the Contributor Dashboard and continue recording voiceovers for this chapter.
+You can always return back to the **Voiceover** screen from the Contributor Dashboard and continue recording voiceovers for this chapter.
 You won't be able to submit voiceovers for any other chapter until the currently assigned one is completed.

 .. |publishchanges| image:: /images/publish_changes.png
                     :alt: Publish changes